We welcome you to Glendale Secondary School, in Hamilton, Ontario, Canada!

 A message from Ms. Hewitt:

 Hello all!
 I am Ms. Hewitt, head of ESL here at Glendale Secondary.
 I am so excited to be part of Glendale and to work with all the fantastic English Language Learners here.
 We have students from every corner of the world, including China, India, Pakistan, Syria, Liberia, Iraq, Egypt, Nepal, Russia, Serbia, Bosnia, Croatia, the Czech Republic, Hungary, Nicaragua, Cuba, the Philippines, Mexico, Albania, Thailand, Korea, Vietnam, Ethiopia, Kenya, and more!!
 I work with an excellent team of teachers and administrators here at Glendale.
-Our English language classes are taught by highly qualified and experienced teachers: Miss Rado, Ms. Tweney, Ms. Dalgleish, and myself, Ms. Hewitt.
-This semester we also welcome Ms. McKenzie teaching ESL Computers and Ms. Morrison and Mr. Walma teaching ESL Science, Ms. Cuthill teaching ESL Arts and Crafts, and Ms. Ajdinovic teaching ESL Civics and Careers.
+Our English language classes are taught by highly qualified and experienced teachers: Miss Rado, Ms. Pavic, Mr. Schranz and myself, Ms. Hewitt.
+This semester we also welcome Mr. Walma teaching ESL Science, Mr. Kraemer teaching ESL Arts and Crafts and Mr. Steip teaching tech.
 We are fortunate to have such skilled and dedicated instructors working with our newcomer community.
-Our principal, Mr. Lennox, and our vice-principals, Ms. Nieuwenhuis and Ms. Baillie, support us every step of the way.
+Our principal, Mr. Smith, and our vice-principals, Mr. Vacca and Ms. Kindree, support us every step of the way.
 Further, we are lucky to have three settlement workers from the YMCA working with our newcomer students and their families.
 Ayah Mosawe, Fariha Ali, and Kim Cheung are available in room 232 (2027), as is Geeti Siddiqi, a YMCA youth worker.
 There is always plenty of support and help for newcomers at Glendale!

 Support for ELLs and their Families: